 But Palom is a mischievous child with a rude demeanor.
 He is punished day in and day out by the Elder for playing pranks.
 Since Porom is mature for her age and ranks as Palom's older sister, she is more grounded and better-behaved and has made it her duty to discipline Palom.
 She seems to be held in high regard by the Elder.
 Due to their extraordinary magic power, however, great things are expected of both children.

 Attack Mages Endowed by Their Intellect and Skill with Destructive Power Conducted through the Elements

-The source of that which is called "magic" does not differ between white and black magic, but that which transforms that source into goodness and virtue through one's own spiritual power is "white magic".
+The source of that which is called "magic" does not differ between white and black magic, but that which transforms that source into goodness and virtue through one's own spiritual power is "white magic."
 To be able to use white magic, one must first fortify oneself spiritually.
 There are, however, those who are naturally gifted with this spiritual power.

-Able to Attack with the Magic Sealed within by Their Creators
+These Weapons Attack with the Magic Sealed within by Their Creators

 Staffs infused with magic are called "rods"; they are most often are made of wood.
-That's because wood has properties conducive to magic-infusion - particularly if the tree is some thousands years old, in which case the wood itself can amplify magic power or double magical effects.
+That's because wood has properties conducive to magic-infusion - particularly if the tree is thousands of years old, in which case the wood itself can amplify magic power or double magical effects.